wongwil/wongwil.github.io/_posts/2020-11-02-dont-fear-AI.md

 The deadly sins of AI predictions [here]( https://www.technologyreview.com/2017/10/06/241837/the-seven-deadly-sins-of-ai-predictions/) are the reasons why they happen.

-[This article](https://www.marketwatch.com/story/this-chart-spells-out-in-black-and-white-just-how-many-jobs-will-be-lost-to-robots-2017-05-31?mg=prod/accounts-mw) e.g contends that robots will take over half of today’s jobs in 10-20 years.
+[This article](https://www.marketwatch.com/story/this-chart-spells-out-in-black-and-white-just-how-many-jobs-will-be-lost-to-robots-2017-05-31?mg=prod/accounts-mw) e.g. contends that robots will take over half of today’s jobs in 10-20 years.
 Rodney Brooks explains that this is an example of mistaken prediction due to the seven deadly sins.

 He says: